EndaleKinfe/EndaleKinfe/README.md

 - 👋 Hi, I’m @EndaleKinfe
-- 👀 I’m interested in web development  and data science
+- 👀 I’m interested in programming related things
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning computer science at saint mary's university
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...